Mystichunterz/Digital_DND_Table/README.md

 Currently, it is a small project meant for personal use in my DnD campaign to address some pain points I have with the available online tools.
 The project is still in development, and I plan to add more features as I continue to work on it.

-Heavy inspiration is taken from Baldur's Gate 3, ain terms of UI design and functionality.
+Heavy inspiration is taken from Baldur's Gate 3 in terms of UI design and functionality.
 Many of the icons are directly taken from the BG3 wiki.

 ## Features